Wireless Reader - Remove the reader from the small Pelican case and charge it as soon as possible.

 After powering on the Rugged Tablet, double-tap or click using a mouse on the HardTrack app icon

 Note: Wake Customer Care will supply you with the tablet login credentials.
+The keyboard that appears in the photos is not included with the equipment.

 You should not have to make any changes to the reader settings.
 However, this is how you can access the reader settings: